 Keloids are scars that form as a result of the overgrowth of tissue at the site of a skin injury.
 Keloids tend to be elevated above the skin and grow beyond the boundaries of the original wound.
-They may take months to years to develop and do not regress with time.
-Keloids are not harmful towards your health; however they may be removed for cosmetic reasons.
+They may take weeks to years to develop and do not usually regress with time.
+Keloids may be very symptomatic in patients.
+They may be improved or treated to decrease the symptoms.

 What causes keloids?

-Keloids can form from skin damage that occurs from burns, surgical incisions, vaccinations, piercings, severe acne or even small scratches.
+Keloids happen to patients with genetic predispositions.
+It may start up any skin damage that occurs from burns, surgical incisions, vaccinations, piercings, severe acne or even small scratches.

 Who is affected by keloids?

 Keloids are more common amongst individuals between the ages of 10 and 30, however all age groups are susceptible to keloids.
 Individuals with darker skin complexion appear to have a higher risk of developing keloids, with an estimate frequency of 4%-16% among individuals of Asian, Hispanic, and African descent.

 There are many treatment options for keloids.
 The most commonly used treatment for keloids is corticosteroids injections.
 The keloid is injected with corticosteroids in order to reduce the size of the keloid.
 Other supplementary treatment options for keloids include surgical excision, laser treatment, radiation therapy, pressure therapy, and silicone-based occlusive dressings.

 Are you suffering from keloids that are causing you physical and emotional pain?
 If so, then this step-by-step guide to Keloid Removal is for you.
 In this guide, we’ll provide an overview of what keloids are and the different treatment options available.
 With this information at hand, you can confidently take steps toward addressing your condition and reclaiming your skin.
 Read on to learn more!